[Supervised by a doctor] How to improve fatty liver?

 There is no cure for fatty liver, so the most important thing is to review your lifestyle habits

-However, it is difficult to suddenly stop your current lifestyle habits, and if you do not make an effort to improve your lifestyle, fatty liver will continue to progress and the situation may become irreversible
+However, it's difficult to suddenly change your current lifestyle, and if you don't consciously improve your lifestyle, fatty liver disease will progress rapidly and could lead to irreversible consequences.

-Ideally, you'd be able to do both diet and exercise, but the reality is that this is quite difficult.
-If you're in this situation, try some easy steps to improve your health, such as switching from juice and coffee to green tea
+Ideally, you should be able to improve both your diet and exercise, but realistically, that's not always possible.
+If that's the case, try starting with small, easy improvements, such as switching from juice or coffee to green tea.

 Pay attention to your diet and exercise, and incorporate them into your daily life to improve your fatty liver